Ryan Doenges

 Research

 I study the theory of programming languages with resources (memory, time, randomness).
 I am particularly interested in the design and semantics of higher-order languages with substructural (linear, affine, or bunched) type systems.
-Current projects include

 My thesis was a study of the P4 network programming language.
 We gave it formal semantics, proved that all well-typed programs terminate, and developed both automated and manual verification frameworks grounded in mechanized (Rocq fka Coq) models of the semantics.